Codecademy/docs/content/javascript/concepts/arrays/terms/filter/filter.md

   - "paths/front-end-engineer-career-path"
 ---

-The `.filter()` array method creates a new array with all elements that pass the test implemented by the provided function.
+The `.filter()` array method creates a new array with all elements that pass the test from the provided function.

 ## Syntax